9 December 2025

 How do you reconcile body positivity with more sustainability?
 That question occupies Christina Hadinoto of Contour Lab on a daily basis.
 Contour Lab is a digital shopping consultant for fashion web shops, which incorporates body type and other physical characteristics into your online shopping experience.
 Based on a questionnaire, Contour Lab automatically filters and sorts the items that best fit your features.

 Contour Lab is a little atypical in that it is a virtual shopping consultant working with body type styling techniques.
-So how exactly does body type styling work with Contour Lab?

 We start from the individual: what does he or she look like in terms of body type and other external features?
 In terms of body type, we mainly look at the proportions of shoulders, waist, and hips.
 That combination determines your body shape, which is often expressed in letters: A, H or O. These correspond to pear, apple, hourglass and so on.
-With each of those body types, certain “styling rules” apply to balance your body.
-For example, your body is not “balanced” when your shoulders are the widest point of the body, and you wear a round neckline on top.
+With each of those body types, certain“styling rules” apply to balance your body.
+For example, your body is not“balanced” when your shoulders are the widest point of the body, and you wear a round neckline on top.
 For people with broad shoulders, something with a V‑neck is therefore usually recommended, as it shows more skin and you optically break up the body that way.
 If you have broad shoulders and would wear a round neck, you create a large optical area of fabric, giving the impression that your shoulders are wider than they really are.
 Of course, you should take these styling rules with a grain of salt, because you should obviously wear what you feel comfortable in as an individual.
 If you have wide hips and want to accentuate them, then go for it!

 Besides body type styling, you also have seasonal type styling, which involves colour advice based on skin tone, hair colour and eye colour.
 By combining these factors, we then arrive at a certain seasonal type.
 Within each season, there are warm or cool undertones, which means that a certain colour palette suits one seasonal type better than another.
 For example, I am an autumn type and I am slightly darker, but I do have warm undertones.
 That means I look better with bright colours than with pastel colours.
 When it comes to styling and shopping advice, this is also the way Contour Lab works.
 Based on individual characteristics, we make a personal selection, just like a shopping assistant would do on the physical shop floor.